 I won’t give the exact location either, but it is about a quarter mile or so from Arch Rock if you want to look around for it.

-As you can see, this is a great hike in the park and one that is easy enough for families to do as well.
+As you can see, this is an excellent hike in the park and one that is easy enough for families to do as well.
 Check it out and let me know what you think in the comments.